-- percentage of students who have done in-house projects including interdepartmental projects 95-100% - percentage of students doing projects in collaboration with other universities - / industry / institute a.
+• percentage of students who have done in-house projects including interdepartmental projects

+• percentage of students doing projects in collaboration with other universities

+/ industry / institute

+29. Awards / recognitions received at the national and international level by a.
 N. Jindal and D. C. Saxena.
 First Prize in the Poster Session at the 3rd International Conference on Food Technology (INCOFTECH) held at IICPT, Thanjavur (India).
 January 4- 5, 2013.